Graduate Student Resources

 Teaching & Research Assistantships

 The JMC department offers funding to nearly all accepted graduate students to help minimize the cost of graduate school.
 Students are appointed to quarter-time (approx. 10 hours per week) or half-time (approx. 20 hours per week) graduate teaching assistantships (GTA) and graduate research assistantships (GRA).
 These appointments are made based on the student’s interests and the department’s needs.
+The vast majority of assistantships are GTAs.
 In return for teaching/assisting in undergraduate courses or conducting research, students receive a monthly stipend, a health insurance contribution toward the university’s health insurance program, and tuition remission (not including fees).
 See the table below for more information about typical funding offers.

 Typical Offer Length: